-The vertical structure of the model TS compared to observations is shown in Figure 7.
-Four domains were chosen to represent regions of oceanographic interest (the subtropical and subpolar gyres, the Beaufort Gyre and the Nordic seas).
-These domains (except for the subtropical gyre) correspond with regions of relatively high temperature or salinity averaged biases identified in Figure 6.
+The vertical structure of the temperature and salinity biases model TS compared to observations is shown in Figure 7.
+It shows the TS bias profiles for all observations between 2003 and 2009, averaged in each of four domains representing Four domains were chosen to represent regions of

+395 oceanographic interest (the subtropical and subpolar gyres, the Beaufort Gyre and the Nordic seas).

+These domains (except for the subtropical gyre) correspond with regions of relatively high temperature or salinity anomalies-averaged biases identified in Figure 6.
 For each domain all available observations were averaged to give single temperature and salinity profiles.
-Model outputs at the same times and locations were extracted from hindcast H05, and also from the GLORYS2v3 reanalysis product (Ferry et al., 2012) and from the Polar Science Center Hydrographic Climatology (PHC).
+Model outputs at the same times and locations were extracted from hindcast H05, and also from the GLORYS2v3 reanalysis

+400 product (Ferry et al., 2012) and from the Polar Science Center Hydrographic Climatology (PHC).
 These were similarly averaged across each domain to give single temperature and salinity profiles for each product in each domain.

-The profiles for the subtropical gyre domain (box d) show that the model does a good job of representing both temperature and salinity, although the top ocean layers are too fresh by 0.5.
-In the subpolar gyre domain (box c) the model bias in salinity is positive, with a maximum of less than 0.5 around 100 m depth.
+The profiles for the subtropical gyre domain (box d) show that the model does a good job of representing both temperature and salinity, although the top ocean layers are too fresh by 0.5-PSU.

+- 405 In the subpolar gyre domain (box c) the model bias in salinity is positive, with a maximum of less than 0.5 PSU around 100 m depth.
 The warm bias has a maximum of around 2°C at a similar depth.
 In the Greenland and Norwegian seas (box b), there is a fresh and cold bias, restricted to the top 100 m of the ocean.
-In the Beaufort Sea (box a) the temperature biases are small (less than 0.5°C), but the profile shows the bias to be cold in the Atlantic water layer (around 500 m depth) and near the surface, and slightly warm in the Pacific water layer (around 150 m depth, Steele et al., 2004).
+In the Beaufort Sea (box a) the temperature biases are very-small (less than 0.5°C), but the profile shows the bias to be cold in the Atlantic water layer (around 500 m depth) - 410 and near the surface, and slightly warm in the Pacific water layer (around 150 m depth, Steele et al., 2004).
 The vertical temperature structure is not well reproduced by the model.
 This suggests that there may be problems with the transport and transformation of Pacific waters in the model, and this is an area for further investigation.
 We can only tell at this point that Pacific water signature weakens with time in H05 (not shown).
-A salty bias in the Beaufort Sea is restricted to the upper 75 m of the water column.
-Note that GLORYS2v3 and PHC are in good agreement for temperature but both depart considerably from the observations in this area.
+A salty bias in the Beaufort Sea is restricted to the upper 75 m of - 415 the water column.
+Note that GLORYS2v3 and PHC are in good agreement for temperature but both depart significantly considerably from the observations in this area.